hpc4cmb/toast/docs/install.rst

 the TOAST dependencies.
 If you install it somewhere other than /usr/local then make sure it is in your environment search paths (see the "installing TOAST" section).

-You can also now install the optional dependencies:
+You can also now install the optional dependencies if you wish:

     * `libconviqt <https://github.com/hpc4cmb/libconviqt>`_ for 4PI beam convolution.
     * `libmadam <https://github.com/hpc4cmb/libmadam>`_ for optimized destriping mapmaking.